How to create a landing page that really converts?

 • graphic consistency with your brand.

 Add a short form (max.
-3 fields if possible), limit menus or outgoing links, and test multiple versions (A/B testing) to adjust your messages.
+3 fields if possible), limit menus or outgoing links, and test several versions (A/B testing) to adjust your messages.

 For more details on how to create an effective landing page, we invite you to watch this video.